-Tomi Lahren Pretty Much Admitted Why Fox News Talks About Hillary’s Emails So Much

-Tomi Lahren Pretty Much Admitted Why Fox News Talks About Hillary's Emails So Much
+Tomi Lahren's First Day On Fox News Included Her Talking About Hillary's Emails

 Hours after her new contract was announced, Tomi Lahren's first day on Fox News as a contributor featured commentary on one of the most talked about subjects for the network: Hillary Clinton's emails.
 After she was done, it was clear which part of the 25-year-old's appearance stuck out the most.
 In explaining why she persists in discussing Clinton's emails, despite those same emails having already been investigated by the federal government, Lahren said,